AshR05/DevSecOps---Learning-Linux/Over The Wire Bandit Levels/Level 9 to 10.md

 data.txt
 ```

-The `strings` command finds human-readable strings in files.
+- The `strings` command finds human-readable strings in files.
 Specifically, it prints sequences of printable characters.

-To distinguish human-readable strings in ‘data.txt’.
+- To distinguish human-readable strings in ‘data.txt’.
 I used the `strings` command.

-To filter that output by looking at lines that include more than one equal sign, the `grep` command can be used again.
+- To filter that output by looking at lines that include more than one equal sign, the `grep` command can be used again.

-The task did not specify the number of equal signs; therefore, I used 3.
+- The task did not specify the number of equal signs; therefore, I used 3.

-I ran the following command to obtain the password :
+- I ran the following command to obtain the password:

 ```bash
 strings data.txt | grep ===